-The non-response analysis is complete and will be provided to OMB for review.
+The non-response analysis is complete and has been provided to OMB for review.

-All potential participants in the non-response bias portion of the study were offered the $20 incentive, (there was no control group of potential participants who were offered no incentive) so it is not possible to determine precisely what the response rate would have been in this study had an incentive not been offered.
-However, Gallup has conducted randomized field testing with and without incentives in the past on other studies and has found that offering the incentive for a difficult population or initial responders does result in a higher response rate.
+All potential participants in the non-response bias portion of the study were offered the $20 incentive.
+There was no control group, so it is not possible to determine what the response rate would have been had an incentive not been offered.
+The overall response rate for the non-response follow-up phase was 11%.
+Gallup has conducted randomized field testing with and without incentives in the past on other studies and has found that offering the incentive for a difficult population with a low initial turnout rate results in a higher response rate.

-In the non-response bias study, the two groups of respondents and non-respondents were compared in terms of selected variables, and the findings did not indicate any pattern of significant non-response bias.
+A copy of the report has been provided to OMB.
+The findings did not indicate any pattern of significant non-response bias.
 Non-respondents during the primary survey did not have substantively different behavior or responses than respondents.
 A separate analysis was also conducted to compare “Early” and “Late” respondents for the main study and no significant differences were found between the two groups.

 The non-response analysis data collection was conducted between October 11, 2007 and November 5, 2007, followed by approximately three weeks of data analysis. .
 The Bureau of Consular Affairs requested preliminary data and a draft report within two weeks of survey fielding.
 To meet this requirement, Gallup conducted analysis of the primary data collection effort in parallel, beginning immediately after that effort ended on October 3, 2007.

 If the non-response analysis had indicated the potential of non-response bias, the plan was to examine appropriate ways to revise estimates depending on the specific findings.
-Based on its past experience in making adjustments due to non-response bias, Gallup would have recommended using relevant data from the completed cases of the non-response bias study and exploring the possibility of using additional weighting adjustments.
-The final Land Border Crosser Survey report would have included the necessary adjustments with appropriate notations citing the Non-Response Analysis report.
+Based on its past experience in making adjustments due to non-response bias, Gallup would use relevant data from the completed cases of the study to explore the use of additional weighting adjustments.
+The final Land Border Crosser Survey report would have taken account of the necessary adjustments with appropriate notations citing the Non-Response Analysis report.

-The existing design will function effectively as a means for revising and updating the data in the short-term, based upon recent environmental and policy changes.
-In the longer term, CA may submit a new collection request that updates and simplifies the sampling methodology (based upon what was learned in the initial survey about the land border crosser population), and which returns to a 5x5 call design as well as eliminates the non-response bias analysis which has been determined not be a factor.
+The existing design will function effectively as a means for revising and updating the data in the short-term..
+In the longer term, CA may submit a new collection request that updates, simplifies and/or redirects the sampling methodology,based upon what was learned in the initial survey.

 OMB Question: The land border crossing survey estimates used the Gallup Panel study as a reference population in determining demand estimates.
 Does State plan to repeat the panel study?
 If not, why not, and how will that impact the production of future estimates?

-State Response: CA has determined the need to refine the study to forecast future workload.
-We plan to use the data in essentially the same way – to provide a macroscopic view of the demand population and to identify various subgroups of demand that are separate from the LBC community.
-The longitudinal component of the panel can also be useful in helping to ground the propensity measures empirically and to recalibrate them.
+State Response: Yes.
+CA needs to refine the study to forecast future workload.
+We plan to use the data in essentially the same way.
+The longitudinal component of the panel helps to provide a macroscopic view of the demand population and to identify various subgroups of demand aside from the LBC community.

 OMB Question: In the pending OMB clearance package, why does State use the same language about timing urgency that it used in 2007 to justify the truncated data collection period and inability to use some standard survey techniques?